aws/aws-parallelcluster/tests/integration-tests/README.md

 It is a good practice to mark test cases with a series of markers that allow to identify the feature under test.
 Every test is marked by default with a marker matching its filename with the `test_` prefix or `_test` suffix removed.

+### Custom Templates And Packages

+To use custom templates or packages URLs the following options are available:
+* `--custom-node-url`: URL to a custom node package.
+* `--custom-cookbook-url`: URL to a custom cookbook package.
+* `--custom-template-url`: URL to a custom cfn template.
+* `--custom-awsbatch-template-url`: URL to a custom awsbatch cfn template.
+* `--custom-awsbatchcli-url`: URL to a custom awsbatch cli package.

+The configuration for the custom templates and packages are automatically injected into all cluster configs when these are rendered.
+In case any of these parameters is already set in the cluster config then the value in the config is used.

 ## Write Integration Tests

 All integration tests are defined in the `integration-tests/tests` directory.